 Adrian Corona is a potter living and working in the village of Mata Ortiz in Chihuahua, Mexico.
 He seems to like creating his designs using the sgraffito method on slips of various colors covering a white body pot.

 Born in 1987, Adrian learned to make pottery from his mother, Ana Trillo, beginning when he was 15.
 They still sometimes collaborate.

 Adrian earned a First Place ribbon at the 2010 Concorso Nacional de la Ceramica in Tlaquepaque, Mexico.
-He also earned a First Prize ribbon that year for New Design.
+He also earned a First Place ribbon that year for New Design.
 A couple years later he earned the Presidente award at Tlaquepaque.

 Since 2017 most of Adrian's work has revolved around bats, sgraffito black bats in a nature motif on a white clay body.
 The design is his and it's worked out very well for him.

 Since earning a few more ribbons at the Annual Tlaquepaque Concurso, Adrian has been traveling the world, demonstrating his techniques and learning new ones.
 He passes through Santa Fe regularly, last time I saw him I even got to meet his mom (great people, very down to Earth).
 He told me a lot of his inspiration comes from Egyptian and Mayan artwork.
 With all the competition in Mata Ortiz, he's been pushed to find a niche that works for him.
 The bat designs have done that nicely and he's been developing different versions of it to branch into.